The VO2 max interest: context, thoughts and an example applied test

 Putting VO2 Max into some perspective:

 One treadmill test that I am familiar with is through the Canadian Air Force, a Search and Rescue Technician personnel minimal standard aerobic fitness test.
 Passing this particular test is akin to a Very Good category for adult males.
-Think of the ability to play high school basketball.
+Think of the ability to play high school basketball,.
+It might be from 48-54 ml/kg/min.
+Remember 6 ml/kg/min is very frail, 90 ml/kg/min is the top endurance athlete.
+I simply wish to be robust enough to have a great chance for more adventures into old age.
+My ideal.
+90 ml/kg/min is not in the cards, and that kind of goal, for me might be too hard albeit too harsh.

 Years ago, I had a Canadian Coast Guard officer as an insurance case (knee rehab and fitness).
 My reports refer to this Canadian search and rescue test passing cut-off as being an approximate VO2 max of 48 ml/kg/min.